tingyu12345/white/youtube_data/Living in Taiwan_1.md

 https://www.youtube.com/watch?v=cePqpufRg4Q&t=14s

 Thank you so much for your time, and the first question is where are you from and how long have you been here?
-I'm from Austria, I was born and raised in Vienna, and I've been living in Asia for three years now.
+I'm from Austria, **I was born and raised in Vienna**, and I've been living in Asia for three years now.

 Three years ago, how's your life so far?
 My life is pretty good, I feel very safe and yeah, it's a nice environment to be living and I'm very grateful.

 Okay, what brought you to Taiwan in the first place?
 Work.
-I was working in Hong Kong before and I would fly around between Taiwan and Hong Kong, and then I decided to come here and just in time because right after I came to Taiwan, the pandemic started, so I was stuck here basically.
+I was working in Hong Kong before and I would fly around between Taiwan and Hong Kong, and then I decided to come here and just in time because right after I came to Taiwan, the **pandemic** started, so I was stuck here basically.

 But I also feel like it was a good place to be stuck in and I felt very, you know, taken care of and safe.